 So what lessons does Harriet Rossetto’s interview provoke in me to share?
 What have I learned from my own journey that might help others who want to know what they want?
 Here are various tools I’ve used on my journey, starting with the one that worked for Harriet: Prayer, Examining My Beliefs and Values, and, Doing the Next Right Thing:

 Prayer: Prayer for me mainly means humility; not asking for something specific.
 When the Science of Mind practitioner prayed for Harriet, she said, “Father of the universe, take this woman by the hand and guide her to her rightful work.
 She knows she wants to do something to make a difference.”

 And when my career was not going in a clear direction, I prayed to be of service to God and the Universe.
 Just to be of service.
 Funny enough, my go-to thought in my 20s and early 30s when work was not going well was that I should become a rabbi.
 In retrospect, thank God I did not because that would have been theologically too limiting for me and not a personality fit (even though I still identify as, and love being, Jewish).
-I struggle with prayers for specific things such as have been made popular through “prosperity gospel” or “prosperity religion.”
+I struggle with prayers for specific things which have been made popular through “prosperity gospel” or “prosperity religion.”
 I believe the only prayer I can authentically offer is, “Please use me to better the Universe and all of humanity and creation while I am here on this Earth.”
 Like many, I tried to analyze my way into “what do I want” and it never worked by itself.
 Prayer has been the driver of my journey into realizing my purpose.